 1. Indoor Tent – My kids love to “camp,” so a family friend made them a beautiful tent using fabric and wood.
 This store-bought option uses cotton canvas (with no flame retardants), and includes pockets underneath the window for storage and a carrying case.
 This one is lovely, too.

 2. Kids Cook Real Food eCourse – Your kids learn an essential skill they need in order to eat healthy, and someone makes dinner instead of you. 🙂

-3. Ocean Science Discovery Box from Green Kid Crafts – This award-winning activity box includes eco-friendly activities that promote art, science, imaginative and active play.
+3. Interesting Insects Discovery Box from Green Kid Crafts – This award-winning activity box includes eco-friendly activities that promote art, science, imaginative and active play.
 Green Kid Crafts makes several kits that you can buy individually, but you can have them shipped automatically to you every month.
 That’s why I do, and my kids cheer every time a new box arrives.

 4. Big Life Journal: A Growth Mindset Journal For Children – I bought this for my oldest recently and it’s wonderful!
 It’s a guided journal that uses stories, quotes, writing prompts and illustrations to help children “learn to embrace challenges, to persevere, and how to grow from feedback.
 Through stories children will get inspired by failures and successes of people like Elon Musk, J.K.
 Rowling, Walt Disney, and others.”

 5. Chronicles of Narnia Audiobook – I love this serious so much I actually talked my boyfriend-now-husband into reading it for the first time in college.
 Of course I also wanted to share it with my littles, so I bought an audio version to listen to on long care rides and as they fall asleep (after I read to them).
 They LOVE it and have listened to it countless times.